aldro61/phyloreg-paper/README.md

 * I also tried to use phylogenetic regularization on a tree where the position of the species in the graph is randomly swapped.
 It is interesting that it did not really work:
   * PhyloRandomLogistic: 0.772
   * I don't know how to interpret this yet, but it definitely means that the tree structure caries relevant information, since breaking it leads to worst results.
+* **Important:** I notice that for the pooled ortholog algorithms, the best HP combinations never reach 100% train AUC.
+This means that some examples are systematically misclassified by the algorithm.
+This suggests that L2 regularization is able to remove the noise from the orthologs that do not truly have the same label as the labelled example.
+I'm sure that if we redid ortholog pooling, the predictor would be much less accurate due to noise.

 ### July 24 2017